davindb/Hipotesa/Hipotesa APIs Documentation/README.md

 Then, you will retrieve any data that satisfied the values.

-`order` is for sorting your data based on the field you specified.
+To sort your data based on the field you specified, you can use `order`.

 **Data constraints**